superlinked/superlinked/docs/superlinked/framework/dsl/space/categorical_similarity_space.md

     similarity based on the provided parameters.

     Args:
-        category_input (String | list[String]): The schema field(s) that contain the input category or categories.
+        category_input (Union[StringList, List[StringList]]): The schema field containing input
-            This can be a single category field or multiple fields, coming from different schemas.
-            Multilabel instances should be present in a single SchemaField, separated by the `category_separator` character.
-        categories (list[str]): A list of all the recognized categories.
+        categories to be considered in the similarity space.
+Input contains one or more categories in a list. categories (list[str]): A list of all the recognized categories.
 Categories not included in this list will be treated as 'other', unless `uncategorized_as_category` is False. negative_filter (float, optional): A value used to represent unmatched categories in the encoding process.